top of page

 Camp Jubilee (Cochrane, AB)

 Camp Jubilee is located on the south bank of the Bow River at Cochrane east of Highway 22, situated on 85 acres of terraced grassland, mixed forest, and the river’s floodplain, inhabited by several species of wildlife, waterfowl and terrestrial birds.
 Our Home for the Weekend is located along the river and near the town of Cochrane.
-With access to beautiful Pigeon Lake, and shady camping under the trees, Tangle Trees is the ideal location to meet new friends and plant-friends!
+With access to the Bow River and shady camping under the trees, Camp Jubilee is the ideal location to meet new friends and plant-friends!

 Arriving & Registration

-Registration begins at 3:00pm and ends at 8:00pm on Friday, July 10th.
+We're starting early on Friday so you can fit in more activities!
+Registration begins at 11:00am and ends at 8:00pm on Friday, July 10th.
 Registration is also open from 8:00-10:00am on Saturday & Sunday.
-Walk-in tickets are available, howver bunk spaces cannot be guaranteed for walk-in guests.
+Walk-in tickets are available at the registration booth.

 What To Bring to the Alberta Herb Gathering

 It’s important to bring any necessary medications / medical devices with you for your health and comfort.
-Inform the Registration staff if you have conditions that may result in the need for emergency assistance, such as Epipens and Nitroglycerin.
+Inform the Registration staff if you have a condition that may result in the need for emergency assistance, or carry emergency medications such as an Epipen or nitroglycerin.
 Bring a water bottle and travel mug for beverages to stay hydrated.

-Other items to Bring: Sunscreen, sunglasses, sun hat, umbrella, notepad, sketchbook and pen; flashlight, water-bottle, travel mug, rain poncho, bug spray, first-aid kit, personal care items like soap and wash-cloths; musical instruments, drums, rattles or Saturday; cash for shopping at vendors; roasting sticks and hotdogs/marshmallows; camp slippers, foldable chairs; a day pack for carrying your stuff; frisbees, glowsticks, costumes, & other fun things.
-Snacks and drinks (you can keep perishable items in the cookhouse fridge).
+Other items to Bring: Sunscreen, sunglasses, sun hat, umbrella, notepad, sketchbook and pen; flashlight, water-bottle, travel mug, rain poncho, bug spray, first-aid kit, personal care items like soap and wash-cloths; musical instruments, drums, rattles for the Campfire Jam; cash for shopping at vendors; roasting sticks and hotdogs/marshmallows; camp slippers, foldable chairs; a day pack for carrying your stuff; frisbees, glowsticks, costumes, & other fun things.
 Small garbage bags for your campsite (garbage must be brought to the garbage shed each evening).

 Accommodations

-Guest Accommodations include the 4 tenting areas, as well as bunks in the Main Lodge.
-There is no space for RVs or tent trailers this year.
-Car camping is not allowed due to space restrictions.
+Guest Accommodations include the 2 tenting areas, as well as bunks in Centennial House.
+There is space for RVs or tent trailers near Pallesen House, however no hook-ups are provided and dumping is not permitted.
+Generators are not allowed.
+Car camping is permitted within the RV camping zone.

-Note about camping noise: Wild Rose tenting site will host the Fireside Storytelling until 9:30pm on Saturday; if you prefer a quiet campsite please choose to set-up at one of the other sites.
-Quiet times are from 11pm - 7am each day.
+Note about camping noise: General Camping will host the Fireside Storytelling until 9:00pm on Saturday; if you prefer a quiet campsite please choose to set-up in the Quiet Camping zone.
+Quiet times for all campsites are from 11pm - 7am each day.

-Bunk House @ Main Lodge - guests can choose to sleep in the bunks at the back of the Main Lodge (2 large rooms of bunks).
-The small bunk rooms are reserved for Staff.
+Bunk House @ Centennial - guests can choose to sleep in the bunks in Centennial House (2 large rooms of bunks).
+The small bunk rooms in Pallesen and Namiyi are reserved for presenters.
 Please bring your own bedding and towel for the weekend.
 There are a limited number of electric outlets in the bunk rooms - please share with other guests.

-The bunk rooms are divided by gender self-identification; you may choose which bunk room you’re comfortable sleeping in.
+The bunk rooms are divided by gender self-identification (Co-ed and female-only); you may choose which bunk room you’re comfortable sleeping in.
 We want all guests to feel safe and welcome, if you have questions regarding the sleeping arrangements please contact us via email before arriving.

 Sanitation